rook/rook/Documentation/ceph-common-issues.md

 If your Rook-Ceph cluster does not have any critical data stored in it, it may be simpler to uninstall Rook completely and redeploy with v1.6.7 or higher.

+If you wish to deploy on partitions, note that they must have a GPT partition header as of 1.6.8.

-#### Handling randomly appearing partitions (v1.6.7+)
+#### Handling randomly appearing partitions (v1.6.8+)
-If you are using Rook v1.6.7 or higher, it is safe to ignore these unexpected `atari` partitions.
+If you are using Rook v1.6.8 or higher, it is safe to ignore these unexpected `atari` partitions.
 Rook will not create OSDs on them.

 Not all Linux distributions build kernel with Atari support enabled.
 If possible, we recommend